CMASCenter/pcluster-cmaq/README.md

 ### Additional Benchmarking resource
 https://github.com/aws/aws-parallelcluster/issues/1436

-### The next thing to try is Graviton as a compute instance
+### The next thing to try is Graviton as a compute instance with the EFA enabled c6g.16xlarge compute nodes.

 ```
 Amazon EC2 C6g instances are powered by Arm-based AWS Graviton2 processors.
 They deliver up to 40% better price performance over current generation C5 instances for compute-intensive applications.